 Papers describing animal experiments on vertebrates can be accepted for publication only if the procuration of animals, the husbandry and the experiments conform to the 'European Convention for the Protection of Vertebrate Animals used for Experimental and other Scientific Purposes' (Council of Europe No 123, Strasbourg 1985).
 Equally important is an appropriate definition of the animals used, i.e., genetics, control of homeostatic influences, nutrition and health status.

-Papers describing experiments on human subjects involving procedures, which are not therapeutic and carry a significant risk of harm must include a statement that the experiments were performed with the informed consent of each subject.
-With regard to this the editors wish to draw the attention of authors to the Code of Ethics of the World Medical Association (Declaration of Helsinki).
+All papers describing experiments on human subjects must include a statement that the experiments were performed with the written informed consent of each subject.
+With regard to this the editors wish to draw the attention of authors to the Code of Ethics of the World Medical Association (Declaration of Helsinki) according to the revision valid at the time of data acquisition.
 A statement of approval by the Official Ethics Committee is required.

 Appropriate statistical methods should be used to establish significance.
 When data deviate from a normal distribution, nonparametric tests should be used or transformation of data should be performed.
 When more than two simultaneous comparisons are made, ANOVA, multiple t-test or similar techniques (not Student's t-tests) should be employed.
 Authors are encouraged to seek professional advice.